aspose-ocr/Aspose.OCR-Documentation/cpp/getting-started/hello-world/_index.md

 ## What's next

 Congratulations!
-You have extracted the text from the image.
+You have performed OCR on an image and extracted the machine-readable text from it.
 Read the [Developer reference](/ocr/cpp/developer-reference/) and [API reference](https://reference.aspose.com/ocr/cpp/) for details on developing advanced applications with Aspose.OCR for C++.